johnstanfield/tvm/README.md

-# tvm
+# tvm: Terraform Version Manager
-TVM: A little bit like RVM, for Terraform.
+A little bit like RVM, for Terraform.

 I work with Terraform *a lot* and with many versions.
 I use [RVM](http://rvm.io/) for Ruby on Rails project and find its syntax to be drop-dead easy.